hpwit/I2SAPA102/README.md

 ## How to use it ?

 ### Install
-Download this library into your favorite IDE library folder and restart it to be abel to access the examples
+Download this library into your favorite IDE library folder and restart it to be able to access the examples

 ### Usage